-- 19. The Band then led in a reprise of Te Alabare, followed by prayer voiced by Dwight Stinnett. - 20.
+- 19. The Band then led us in a reprise of Te Alabare, followed by prayer voiced by Dwight Stinnett. - 20.
 The congregation sang Celebrate Jesus, while Trevor Beauford and May Hulst with roving mics asked questions of congregation members Kristian Pamias, Yvonne Martinez Thorne, Danica Hernandez Keefe, and Arthur Francis. - 21.
-After an opening video, Josué Gómez welcomed the attendees on behalf of the Igelsias Bautistas de Puerto Rico.
-Jeff Savage also welcomed the congregation, noting that this evening we would have an opportunity to celebrate the 100th anniversary of Ministers and Missionaries Benefit Board, Sumner Grant's years of ministry, and the awarding of the Sparrowk President's Award.
-He then introduced Patricia Hernandez, national director, American Baptist Women in Ministry. - 22.
+We viewed an opening video, and then Josué Gómez welcomed us on behalf of the Igelsias Bautistas de Puerto Rico.
+Jeff Savage welcomed the congregation, noting that this evening we would have an opportunity to celebrate the 100th anniversary of MMBB, Sumner Grant's years of ministry, and the awarding of the Sparrowk President's Award.
+He then introduced Patricia Hernandez, American Baptist Women in Ministry National Director. - 22.
 Patricia Hernandez introduced our speaker for the evening, Dr. Carolyn Gordon, associate professor of communication and chair of the Department of Preaching, Fuller Theological Seminary. - 23.
-Julio González-Paniagua and 2 mimes led in the reading and presentation of the scripture from Isaiah 35. - 24.
-National Executive Council members Roy Medley, Reid Trulson, Virginia Holmstrom, Sumner Grant and Aidsand Wright-Riggins, joined by Joe Kutter of the Ministers Council, led in the presentation of a new two-year initiative as we seek together to listen with new ears to God's call to mission and respond to that call in unique and creative ways.
+Julio González-Paniagua and 2 mimes led in the reading and presentation of the scripture. - 24.
+National Executive Council members Roy Medley, Reid Trulson, Joe Kutter, Virginia Holmstrom, Sumner Grant and Aidsand Wright-Riggins led in the presentation of a new two-year initiative as we seek together to listen with new ears to God's call to mission and respond to that call in unique and creative ways.
 The presentation included a video and a brief meditation on the Abram and Sarai story by Roy Medley.
 Representatives from groups within our denomination made formal commitments to this new way of carrying out God's mission, and congregation members were invited to make personal commitments as well.
-Rebecca Rodriguez de Moralez spoke for laity; Wesley Sun spoke for local pastors; Steve Van Ostran spoke for regional executive ministers; and Patti Stratton spoke for denominational officers.
+Rebecca Rodriguez de Moralez spoke for laity; Wesley Sun spoke for local pastors; Steve Van Ostran spoke for Regional Executive Ministers; and Patty Stratton spoke for denominational officers.
 Roy Medley led a prayer of commitment and the congregation sang I Will Do a New Thing in You. - 25.
-After acknowledging the presence of Cora Sparrowk, her daughter and granddaughter in the congregation, FRank Christine, Jr., presented the Sparrowk President's Award to Yosh Nakagawa.
+After acknowledging the presence of Cora Sparrowk, her daughter and granddaughter in the congregation, Frank Christine presented the Sparrowk President's Award to Yosh Nakagawa.
 Joined on stage by his wife, Sue, Yosh Nakagawa thanked the American Baptist Church family for their support over many years, and for the award. - 26.
 Mary Hulst called for the offering to support the One Great Hour of Sharing.
-Leslie Lee and Steve Gretz provided an original piece as offertory music.
+Leslie Lee and Steve Gretz provided offertory music. - 27.
+Jeff Savage led in an expression of appreciation for the ministry of MMBB and Sumner Grant, and introduced the video celebrating the 100th anniversary of MMBB.

-- 27. Jeff Savage led in an expression of appreciation for the ministry of the Ministers and Missionaries Benefit Board and Sumner Grant, and introduced the video celebrating the 100th anniversary of MMBB. - 28.
-After the video, a song of thanksgiving was sung by the Morehouse College Glee Club. - 29.
+- 28. After the video, a song of thanksgiving was sung by the Morehouse College Glee Club. - 29.
 The Morehouse College Glee Club then provided a brief concert. - 30.
-Carolyn Gordon brought the message on the theme, "Celebrate God's Glory."
+Dr. Carolyn Gordon brought the message on the theme, "Celebrate God's Glory."
 Asking, "What is God's glory?" is a life-long question.
 We must come to understand that God is bigger than anything we can imagine, and yet he loves us individually.
 Sometimes we find ourselves in wilderness places, and these are the most important times to celebrate God's glory.
 He can help us to survive, thrive and get out alive from these times of testing.
 If we go through them with Jesus, we can come out of difficult times stronger. - 31.
 Daryl Walker then brought a short musical sermon response. - 32.
 The Biennial Band led the congregation in a song of response. - 33.
 Kati Hendershot brought the benediction.